Track & Switches

 whereas the original Gilbert roadbed had square corners.

-You can see the difference more clearly in the pictures above of the uncoupler and Track Rail.
+You can see the difference more clearly in the pictures above of the Uncoupler and Track Rail.

 Lettering on the back clearly identifies the reproduction roadbed.